iChickn/YouTube_Views_Bot/README.md

 Tool to increase YouTube views

 Main Arguments:
-  --visits VISITS  amount of visits per video, default: 1 --url URL        YouTube video url
+  --visits VISITS  Amount of visits per video, default: 1 --url URL        YouTube video url
-  --proxy PROXY    set the proxy server to be used. e.g: 127.0.0.1:8118 --enable-tor     enable TOR support (You must have installed TOR at your
+  --proxy PROXY    Set the proxy server to be used. e.g: 127.0.0.1:8118 --enable-tor     Enable TOR support (You must have installed TOR at your
                    system)

 Optional Arguments:
-  -v, --verbose    show more output
+  -v, --verbose    Show more output
-  -h, --help       show this help message and exit
+  -h, --help       Show this help message and exit
 ```

 ## Example